-As a diverse team of Organisational Psychologists, Molecular Biologists, Engineers, Entrepreneurs and Management Scientists, our real skill is in making science practical.
+As a diverse team of Organisational Psychologists, Market Researchers, Engineers, Pharmacists, Entrepreneurs and Management Scientists, our real skill is in making science practical.

 Dr Amantha Imber is a best-selling author, founder of Inventium, and co-creator of the Australian Financial Review’s Most Innovative Companies list.
 In 2016, Amantha was inducted into the Australian Business Women’s Hall of Fame.

 Her thoughts have appeared in Harvard Business Review, The Huffington Post, Forbes, and Fast Company and she is the author of “The Creativity Formula” and “The Innovation Formula”.
 She was also the under 13’s state table tennis champion in Victoria.

 Mish took the CEO reigns from our wonderful Founder, Amantha, in 2019 and is now passionately leading Inventium to achieve broader reach and impact with clients while ensuring that Inventium remains the absolute best place to work.

 Mish is passionate about innovative people practices, pioneering our ‘Be Your Own Boss’ structure and leading our recruitment.
 An avid learner, Mish has an MBA specialising in technology and innovation from UNSW (AGSM), a Bachelors degree in Exercise Science and is a qualified pilates teacher.
 Outside of Inventium, you’ll find her teaching her gorgeous sausage dog, Rory, new tricks.